Castle doctrine: Canada

+Czech Republic

+Czech law abandoned the duty to retreat in 1852.
+Since then, the successive recodifications of criminal law lacked any such requirement.
+While there is no explicit castle doctrine provision in the law, the jurisprudence and court practice accept the right to use force in order to expel an invader from defender's home.
+In 2015 case, the Constitutional Court dismissed a conviction of a man who had shot through his front door and wounded a police SWAT member that was trying to ram through, thinking that criminals are trying to get inside.
+In the decision, the Constitutional Court held that "the sanctity of the home is one of the most important liberties protected by the constitutional order of the Czech Republic, thus the legitimacy of its defense cannot be put into doubt".

 England and Wales

 In English common law a defendant may seek to avoid criminal or civil liability by claiming that he acted in self-defence.
-This requires the jury to determine whether the defendant believed that force was necessary to defend him or herself, their property, or to prevent a crime, and that the force used was reasonable.
-While there is no duty to retreat from an attacker and failure to do so is not conclusive evidence that a person did not act in self-defence, it may still be considered by the jury as a relevant factor when assessing the merits of a self-defence claim.
-The common law duty to retreat was repealed by the Criminal Law Act 1967.
-This duty never existed when a person is somewhere he has a lawful right to be, but due to the repeal, now extends to public places, etc.
+This requires the jury to determine whether the defendant believed that force was proportionate to defend him or herself, their property, or to prevent a crime, and that the force used was reasonable.
+Though the common law duty to retreat was repealed by the Criminal Law Act 1967, this duty never applied when a person was somewhere they had a lawful right to be (e.g., their home).

+The Criminal Justice and Immigration Act 2008 placed self-defence law onto a statutory footing.
+Section 76 of that Act was amended by section 43 of the Crime and Courts Act 2013, to ensure that householders who use disproportionate (but not grossly disproportionate) force to defend themselves or others in their homes will not be regarded as acting unlawfully.
+This includes the intentional killing of an intruder.
+The Crown Prosecution Service has noted that this provision does not allow excessive acts such as the killing of an unconscious intruder, or the setting of booby traps.

 Germany

 German law allows self-defense against an unlawful attack, without any duty to retreat.
 Courts have interpreted this law as applicable to home invasion, including the use of lethal force against law enforcement in cases where the home owner was of the mistaken belief that the intrusion was an unlawful attack on his life.